High Watch: Harkness family

 Stephen Vanderburgh Harkness was a progenitor of the extended Harkness family.
-He and his step-brother, Henry Flagler, and John D. Rockefeller invested heavily in Rockefeller, Andrews & Flagler, the corporate forerunner to Standard Oil.
+He and his step-brother Henry Flagler invested heavily with John D. Rockefeller in Rockefeller, Andrews & Flagler, the corporate forerunner to Standard Oil.
 Harkness became the second-largest shareholder, which made him extremely wealthy.
-Harkness was a silent partner, though he served on Standard Oil's Board of Directors until his 1888 death.
+Harkness was a silent partner, though he served on Standard Oil's board of directors until his 1888 death.

-A half-brother of Vanderburgh Harkness, Daniel M. Harkness, was a trustee of Standard Oil and a very rich man (the equivalent of a billionaire in 2013 USD).
-The money was left to his son, William Lamon Harkness.
-William died in 1919, with $53,439,000, about 70% of which came from Standard Oil shares.
-In 2020 USD, the fortune would be worth $800,352,505.14.

-William fathered two children with Edith Hale: Louise Hale Harkness (1898–1978) who married David Sinton Ingalls, and William Hale Harkness.
+Vanderburgh Harkness's half brother Daniel M. Harkness was a trustee of Standard Oil and a very rich man.
+He left his money to his son William Lamon Harkness.
+William fathered two children with Edith Hale: Louise Hale Harkness (1898–1978) and William Hale Harkness.
 In 1947, William Hale married Rebekah Semple West, who was previously married to Dickson Pierce.
-After William Hale Harkness died in 1954, Rebekah remarried twice: first to Dr. Benjamin Harrison Kean, then to Niels H. Lauersen.
+William Hale Harkness died in 1954, and Rebekah remarried twice:, first to Dr. Benjamin Harrison Kean, then to Niels H. Lauersen.

-Rebekah lived at Holiday House after it was sold by the Snowdens in 1948.
-She apparently was quite unpopular with her neighbors, doing unusual things such as cleaning her pool with champagne, and gambling with a wide ranged of guests, such as Spanish artist Salvador Dali.
-Rebekah used her late husband's fortune to support charitable causes, such as supporting the Joffrey Ballet.
-She withdrew funding when the Ballet refused to rename in her honor, and created her own dance company: Harkness Ballet, hiring most of the Joffrey Ballet's dancers.
+William Harkness, who had spent the prior summer with his family in Holiday House before his marriage to Rebekah, bought the house from Robert Snowden's heirs in 1948 for $80,000.
+Rebekah apparently was quite unpopular with her neighbors, doing unusual things such as cleaning her pool with champagne, and gambling with a wide range of guests, such as Spanish artist Salvador Dalí.
+Her erection of a temporary ballet stage on the grounds faced not only objections from neighbors but also from the state Supreme Court.
+She used her late husband's fortune to support charitable causes, such as the Joffrey Ballet.
+She withdrew funding when the Ballet refused to rename itself in her honor, and she created her own dance company called Harkness Ballet, hiring most of the Joffrey Ballet's dancers.
 The Harkness Ballet closed in 1975.
 Rebekah also funded medical research.
-Locals today refer to the house as the Harkness House as well.
+Locals today still refer to the house as the Harkness House.

+In 1954, the house had an assessed value of $116,300.

+Watch Hill Associates

+The Watch Hill Associates purchased the property in 1972.
+They intended to have the home demolished in September 1974, so that the land could be used for a trio of smaller homes.
+A "final party" at the location was held August 11, 1974; over 500 people attended this fundraiser.

 Gurdon B. Wattles

-The Gurdon B. Wattles family bought Holiday House in 1974, renaming it as High Watch.
+The Gurdon B. Wattles family bought Holiday House in 1974, renaming it High Watch.
 The Wattles family remained at High Watch until 1996.